tomjoht/tomjoht.github.io/_posts/2016/9/2016-09-20-thriving-in-agile-environments-as-technical-writers.md

 *   Agile teams often follow a “fail quickly” approach that leads to coding in a lot of different directions in order to find something that works in the market.
 How can you avoid massive revisions of your documentation with each major direction during this highly volatile period of coding?
 *   Agile teams often want to minimize the amount of documentation in order to stay agile and flexible (the principle is “working software over comprehensive documentation”).
 How do technical writers negotiate the de-valuation of documentation on agile teams (even if the docs mostly refer to project documentation instead of user documentation)?
 How does minimalism factor into agile practices?
 * What time management techniques can you implement to be more efficient in order to meet the fast-paced demands of agile teams?
 What can you ignore or cut out of your day?
 Are all meetings necessary to attend in order to convey the importance of your role on the team?

+## Share your experience

+If you want to share your experiences with agile, you can do so in the comments on this post.